Capital Calls: ConocoPhillips ditches Canada, finally

 -----------------------------------------------

 BLACK ON BLACK.
-ConocoPhillips (COP.N) is seizing the moment.
-On Tuesday, the independent U.S. oil driller said it planned to sell shares of Cenovus Energy (CVE.TO) it received in exchange for Canadian assets in 2017.
+ConocoPhillips is seizing the moment.
+On Tuesday, the independent U.S. oil driller said it planned to sell shares here of Cenovus Energy it received in exchange for Canadian assets here in 2017.
 For Conoco boss Ryan Lance, the timing looks as good as any.

 Lance plans to offload Conoco’s stake in Cenovus systematically through 2022.
 Fingers crossed that in terms of valuation, its relative good fortune lasts.
 (By Lauren Silva Laughlin)